Proving Pain and Suffering in Texas

 - broken ankle requiring full cast (Fuller v.
 Flanagan, 468 S.W.2d 171, 178 (Tex.
 Civ.
 App.
 1971).

 An attorney’s job includes educating jurors on why they should rule in favor of their client.
-A Dallas personal injury lawyer should be aware of the “reasons” the law allows for pain and suffering recoveries and should be able to demonstrate to the jury why those reasons the law allows for pain and suffering awards should apply in a case where they are requesting an award of damages for pain and suffering.
+A personal injury attorney in Dallas should be aware of the “reasons” the law allows for pain and suffering recoveries and should be able to demonstrate to the jury why those reasons the law allows for pain and suffering awards should apply in a case where they are requesting an award of damages for pain and suffering.
 When attempting to settle a case, personal injury lawyers should be able to convey these reasons to the insurance company as well.
 The law recognizes the right to be compensated for pain and suffering caused by the intentional or negligent/wrongful actions of others.
 These considerations should be kept in mind when making settlement demands or requesting that a jury award money to a client for pain and suffering.

 The law allows for recovery from pain and suffering for a variety of reasons, some of which are as follows: